-M/s.
-Nirmalendu Kar Purkayastha Cost Accountants (Firm Registration No. 10064) haveexpressed their willingness to be appointed as Cost Auditors of the Company for ensuingfinancial year.
-The Audit Committee has proceeded to re-appoint Mr.Nirmalendu Kar Purkayastha Cost Accountants as Cost Auditors of the Company for theFinancial Year 2017-18 subject to ratification of their remuneration by shareholders inthe General Meeting of the Company.
+Mr. Nirmalendu Kar Purkayastha Cost Accountants.
+(M.No.
+9531) have expressed hiswillingness and confirmed his eligibility to be appointed as Cost Auditors of the Companyfor ensuing financial year.
+The Board of Directors in their meeting held on 23rd August2017 and on the recommendation of the Audit Committee has proceeded to re-appoint Mr.Nirmalendu Kar Purkayastha Cost Accountants as the Cost Auditors of the Company for theFinancial Year 2017-18 subject to ratification of their remuneration by shareholders inthe General Meeting of the Company.

-In terms of the provisions of Section 204 of the Companies Act 2013 read with rulesthere under the Board had appointed M/s.
-Vidhi Chaudhary &Associates CompanySecretary in Practice (C.P No. 12014) as Secretarial Auditor of theCompany.
+In pursuant to the provisions of Section 204 of the Companies Act 2013 read with rulesthere under the Company has considered and re-appointed M/s.
+Vidhi Chaudhary &Associates Company Secretary in Practice (COP No. 12014) as Secretarial Auditor of theCompany.
 The Secretarial Audit Report enclosed herewith this report as "AnnexureB" does not encompass any Adverse Remarks Reservations and Qualifications.
-Thereport is self-explanatory and doe snot call for any further comments.
+Thereport is self-explanatory and do not call for any further comments.

 27. AUDIT COMMITTEE

 Your Company has an Audit Committee in terms of Section 177 of the Companies Act 2013and as per Regulation 18 of the SEBI (Listing Obligations and Disclosure Requirements)Regulations 2015 the further details of Audit Committee are provided in the CorporateGovernance Report.

 28. MANAGEMENT DISCUSSION AND ANALYSIS

 The Management Discussion and Analysis Report for the year under review as stipulatedunder Regulation 34(2)(e) of the SEBI (Listing Obligations and Disclosure Requirements)Regulations 2015 has been given separately as "Annexure A" and formspart of this Report.

 All the properties of the Company including building plant and machinery and stockswhere necessary and to the extent required have been adequately insured against majorrisks.

 30. EXTRACT OF ANNUAL RETURN

-In terms of the requirement of Section 134 (3) of the Companies Act 2013 the extract ofthe Annual Return in form MGT 9 is annexed herewith and marked as "AnnexureC".
+In terms of requirement of section 134 (3) (a) of the Companies Act 2013 the extractof the Annual return in form MGT-9 is annexed herewith and marked as "AnnexureC".